A month ago, I watched a snippet on Facebook of Family Feud.

 Plus, they were searching for three bonus items.
 Vitamins.
 Nabob Coffee.
 Canned beef.
 And, yes, Voortman Cookies.
 What was with Voortman Cookies in the 1990s?

 If your team had the largest bill?
 Rejoice!
-You went onto another phase of the competition where you could win a fabulous vacation to Cuba, a Bulova watch, or Samsung luggage.
-Seriously, if you didn’t win the prize package luggage was a consolation prize.
+You went onto another phase of the competition where you could win a more fabulous prize!
+A vacation to Cuba, a Bulova watch, or Samsung Luggage.
+If you didn’t win Supermarket Sweep, luggage was the consolation prize.
 How much luggage did Samsung produce?

 While most contestants didn’t win those awesome trips, the ones who did lost their minds.
 Jumping up and down.
 Crying.
 Screaming.